toml-lang/toml/toml.md

        the lazy dog.\
        """
 ```

-In addition to the characters disallowed for all strings mentioned above, U+000D
-(CR) is allowed only as part of a newline sequence U+000D U+000A (CRLF).
-As
-with basic strings, backslash and quotation mark may only occur literally if
-they are part of a valid escape sequence.

 You can write a quotation mark, or two adjacent quotation marks, anywhere inside
 a multi-line basic string.
 They can also be written just inside the delimiters.